Program | 2025 UPCEA Annual Conference

 Innovation in Workforce Development: Bridging the Gap between Higher Education and the Labor Market

 The disconnect between higher education and the workforce affects economic growth, job satisfaction, and societal equity.
 This session explores innovative approaches to bridge this gap, focusing on aligning education with industry demands, skills and purchasing trends, and facilitating academic transfers to meet job requirements.
-We will discuss innovative initiatives like the U.S. Chamber of Commerce Foundation's JobSIDE, which redefines how employers and their partners use employer-validated skills for hiring and alignment with professional education, while also sharing strategies for addressing employer needs in professional development programs.
+We will discuss innovative initiatives which redefine how employers and their partners use employer-validated skills for hiring and alignment with professional education, while also sharing strategies for addressing employer needs in professional development programs.
 Join us to discover how these initiatives strengthen collaboration between education and industry.

 • Michael Pierick, University of California Merced